 What Is the First-Time Homebuyer Tax Credit?

-The new first-time homebuyer tax credit may be worth up to $15,000 for buyers whose adjusted gross income doesn’t exceed 160% of the median income for the area.
+The new proposed first-time homebuyer tax credit would typically be worth up to $15,000 for buyers whose adjusted gross income doesn’t exceed 160% of the median income for the area.

 First-Time Homebuyer Act of 2008